babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

-# ADR 0014: Experimental JS codegen tier for SCI on CLJS (prototype)
+# ADR 0014: Experimental JS codegen tier for SCI on CLJS

-Status: prototype on branch `worktree-js-eval` (2026-07-12).
-Not wired to any public API yet; disabled by default.
+Status (2026-07-15): complete implementation under review on branch `jit` (one commit on master; `worktree-js-eval` carries the full history).
+ON BY DEFAULT, no user-facing flags: an eager probe at load checks `js/Function` availability and falls back to the interpreter permanently and silently when eval is blocked (CSP).
+Internal switches only: `jit/enable!`/`disable!` for tests, and a compile-time `goog-define sci.impl.types/jit-force-off` for the jit-off CI leg.
+Validated: 5635 assertions x 3 CI legs (jit-on `:none`, jit-on `:advanced`, jit-off `:none`), ~450k differential fuzz programs (see Fuzzing below), full nbb ci:test, scittle CSP field test.

 ## Context